The Neuroscience School

 - Rolling admissions will begin in January, for applicants who meet program requirements, submit completed application materials, and pay tuition deposit of $250.

-- Full tuition payment due late May or as accepted from May until course begins.
+- Full tuition payment due 5 days prior to course start.
 (In the absence of full tuition payment, slots will be given to wait listed applicants.)

 - 2017 Tuition: $500 per week